This page includes templates for both Microsoft Word and LaTeX. Scroll down to find the LaTeX templates and learning resources.

 Thesis Class and Template Files:

 A graduate student recently helped us update our LaTeX template to better reflect the latest ETD Guidelines.
 These files are linked below.
-If you find some issue with this new version, you can also find the older template files below.
-If you find any errors in the updated template files, please let me know (ETD-Reviewer@ncsu.edu).
+If you find have issues or find errors in the updated template files, please let me know (ETD-Reviewer@ncsu.edu).

 NOTE: the most common issue students have with their LaTeX ETD file is the right-hand margin; sometimes tables, figures, or lines of text extend too far right, and violate the required 1-inch margin.
 Prior to submitting, please ensure that all of your content fits within the main body area of the document.